-Liliana Goldín is a Professor and McSilver Faculty Fellow at NYU Silver.
+Liliana Goldín is an Emeritus Professor and McSilver Faculty Fellow at NYU Silver.
 In her research, Dr. Goldín explores the processes of economic and cultural change and the ways in which the mostly indigenous Maya populations of the western and central highlands of Guatemala cope with poverty and marginality and make sense of the changes they have been experiencing in the context of national and global transformations.
 She has worked with communities involved in agriculture oriented to internal markets and international exports, petty industrial producers of western style clothes, and wage workers in apparel maquiladora industries.
 In her book Global Maya, Dr. Goldín shows how people re-evaluate their attitudes towards the economy in the context of diverse practices and globalization.
 Her recent publications report on NSF-funded research on the impact of job turnover in the Korean-owned maquilas of Guatemala on individuals and households and how families are affected by and adjust to job loss.
 Industrial turnover is understood as a form of resistance by indigenous workers to exploitative conditions in international factories as they cope with poverty and limited employment opportunities.

 Recently, she analyzed some of the forms of domestic violence that families she has worked with through the years have been exposed to.
 She has also conducted data analysis on ethnic identity and ideology of gender relations among poor Latino youth in New York City.
 In the last few years she engaged in developing an educational intervention to address the difficulties Maya individuals have in adhering to prescribed protocols to monitor type two diabetes.
 A pilot intervention was developed in a large public hospital of western Guatemala and she is now pursuing funding for a national dissemination program.